Dimmer Switches

 What are the different types of controls for a dimmer switch?

-Rotary control: These feature a dial that is used to change the brightness of the light.
-The lighting levels can be adjusted by turning the dial from left to right.
-The light will achieve full brightness when turned to the far right position and will be at its dimmest when turned to the far left position.
+• Rotary control: These feature a dial that is used to change the brightness of the light.
+Adjust the lighting levels by turning the dial from left to right.
+The light will be at full brightness when it reaches the far right position.
+It will be at its dimmest all the way to the far left position.

 • Slide control: A slider offers precise brightness control for your lights.
-Full brightness is achieved when the slider is at the top of the switch and the light is dimmest when the slider is at the bottom of the switch.
+The light is the brighest when the silder is at the top of the switch.
+It is dimmest when the slider is at the bottom of the switch.

 • Remote control: Handheld remotes have also become a very popular option for lighting control.
 They can dim your lights wirelessly and have different ambient settings for you to choose from.